 Step Condition Action 1 Asthma Episode If student exhibits any of the following signs such as wheezing, coughing, shortness of breath, chest tightness, or difficulty breathing Assess student for any asthma episode symptoms.
 Student report of "needing my inhaler" should be given primary weight even in the absence of other symptoms.
 Summon or notify school nurse of student's condition regardless of severity of symptoms and report findings (if non-nurse is assisting student).
-2 Severe Asthma Episode If student has any one or more of the following severe asthma episode symptoms: CALL 911 IMMEDIATELY Very fast or hard breathing Nasal flaring Skin retracting/sucking over child's neck, stomach, or ribs with breaths CALL SCHOOL NURSE (RN) IF NOT ALREADY PRESENT CALL PARENT/GUARDIAN
+2 Severe Asthma Episode If student has any one or more of the following severe asthma episode symptoms: Very fast or hard breathing Nasal flaring Skin retracting/sucking over child's neck, stomach, or ribs with breaths Do the following in this order: CALL 911 IMMEDIATELY CALL SCHOOL NURSE (RN) IF NOT ALREADY PRESENT CALL PARENT/GUARDIAN